 They inhabit only 4 states in the Continental U.S.: Wyoming, Montana, Idaho, Washington.
 As well as Alaska and Canada in North America.
 All the grizzlies were hunted out in Colorado years and years ago.
 The last known one was seen in Southwest Colorado in the 1980s, and killed in self defense.

 If attacked, do not fight back.
 The higher majority of those who fought back died, versus playing dead.
 You must let them know you are a not a threat.
 A gun is a better option than pepper spray in grizzly country.

-Rattlesnakes are most common in the American Southwest, though they can be found across the Continental U.S. They eat mice and small reptiles.
+As the only type of poisonous snake in Colorado, rattlesnakes are most common in the American Southwest, though they can be found across the Continental U.S. They eat mice and small reptiles.
 Their natural camouflage makes them hard to spot by eye.
 Luckily, we can rely on another sense: hearing.

 When a rattlesnake shakes the rattle on the end of its tail, it means to warn a predator away.
 They don’t go out looking for people.
 We are too big for them to eat.

 Tips for Preventing a Rattlesnake Attack

 Rattlesnakes don’t always rattle before attacking.
 The babies usually do, which is fortunate, since they’re so small and tough to spot (six to twelve inches).
 Baby rattlers are venomous.
 Here are some guidelines to rattlesnake safety: